eqbal/CarND-Vehicle-Detection-P5/README.md

 In total there are `8792` images of vehicles and `8968` images of non vehicles.
 Thus the data is somehow balanced.

+The quantity and quality of these sample images is critical to the process.
+Bad quality images will make the classifier do wrong predictions.

+These data are separated in training (80%) and validation sets (20%), and their order is randomized.

 Check out below 5 random samples for cars and non-cars images:

 ![sample_cars](./assets/sample_cars_non_cars.png)

 #### Histogram of Oriented Gradients (HOG)

+- Extraction of HOG, color and spatial features.
+-

 #### Sliding Window Search